Britain has a knack for producing fun-to-drive cars – even when they aren’t supposed to sporty. Here are our favourites

 Today, a Spridget of any sort makes for a great easy-to-own proposition.
 A non-rusty example shouldn’t be much trouble for a competent DIY mechanic; parts are widely available, specialists are easily found and there’s a hugely dedicated club and enthusiast base to help with advice or company on a good drive.
 As with so many cars on this list, values are on the up; now’s the time to buy if you fancy scratching the itch.

-Romano Artioli, when he took over, wanted to reintroduce Lotus to sports car sector.
+When Romano Artioli took the reins at Lotus, he wanted to reintroduce Lotus to sports car sector.
 It needed a mass market car to generate profit, and small sportscars were coming back into fashion.
 Two years after development began, the Lotus Elise was launched in September 1996.
 It took the Rover K-series from the MGF, slotted it into a lightweight GRP shell, and trimmed it with… well, as little as it could get away with.
 And the formula worked; so well that it’s been the basis of almost every Lotus concept since.

 For those who wanted a real driver’s car with all-weather usability, the Elise was perfect.
 The old Colin Chapman philosophy of ‘simplify and add lightness’ worked in this installation, with plenty of performance and excellent handling characteristics afforded by the lack of excess weight to control.

 The Jaguar Mk2 earned its spurs as the ultimate car to use for a robbery – both by the criminals and the police.
 The Great Train Robbery getaway driver Roy James had a particular preference for the 3.4 – it could outhandle the 3.8 owing to better weight distribution and a lighter crankcase, and when played with could keep pace in a straight line too.